wheatbread2056/wormJB/README.md

 After this, the **semi-rootless environment** will be prepared by the wormJB scripts.

 ## Q&A
-**Q**: Is wormJB rootless or rootful?
+**Q**: Is wormJB rootful?

 **A**: wormJB is only a **semi-rootless** jailbreak-like tool.
-What semi-rootless means is that you can go to the root directory (/) but you can't really go inside its folders, you can't really read or write in it, so basically you're stuck inside the A-Shell app directory, specifically ~/Documents/ (this is what A-Shell uses as the home directory)
+This means that you are stuck inside A-Shell for filesystem operations, and cannot access / but rather a simulation of it (directories copied) inside your user directory: ~/Documents

 ---